 Even though you’re on someone else’s schedule, take a few minutes for yourself throughout the weekend.
 You may need a moment to dry off or clean up, but you may also need a moment to collect yourself.
 Sometimes there’s a lot of pressure to make someone else happy on their big day.
 Keep your nerves – and sweat glands – tempered.

 Even when you’re not hooking up, you should still wear protection.
 Make sure you are covered head to toe in Ejis products to protect your clothing from sweat marks and your reputation from body odor.
 Invest in a few sweat proof micro modal undershirts, pairs of sweat proof boxer briefs, and as many pairs of antimicrobial socks you can fit in your suitcase.
 (They are the bomb!)
-Not only do Ejis basics help keep your clothes dry, they also help to fight odor with silver-infused fabrics.
+Not only do Ejis basics help keep your clothes dry, but they also help to fight odor with silver-infused fabrics.
+(Buy from our shop or on Amazon.)

 While wearing formal attire during the heat of the summer is not the way most guys want to spend their weekend, you can still feel cool and confident with some planning and preparation.